jordenc/SpamPort/README.md

     $transport_type = 'hostname'; 			//"hostname" for a hostname, or "ip" for an IP address (ipv4/ipv6)
     $archive = 14; 							//can be 14 or 365
     $report_to = 'info@yourdomain.ext'; 	//optional
+    $noscan = 0;							//Set to 1 to disable spamfilter for this domain
+    $spamscore = "normal";					//Spamfilter strictness.
+Can be 'veryhigh' (might block legitimate mails), high, normal, low, very low (some spam might come through)

     $response = $spamport -> addDomain($domain, $smtpserver, $transport_type, $archive, $report_to);